gjersvik/httprate/README.md

         }
     });

-The second way is use the RateClient that is proxy with the http.Clinet so that you can use it inline with other http middleware.
+**Not Implemented** The second way is use the RateClient that is proxy with the http.Clinet so that you can use it inline with other http middleware.

     import 'package:http/http.dart' show Client;